-1. Draw a plan of the property approximately to scale showing:

-- All electrified wires. - The connecting leads between Energizer, fence and earth stakes. - Wires crossing gateways and roads (including underground) - Communication cables/lines - A 200m wide shaded stripe centred on each side of the communication cables/lines - 2.
-Highlight any electric fence wires - Within the shaded area - That run parallel to communication cables/lines and are within 100m of them (running at right angles is OK and shouldn't cause a problem) - Reconfigure the system to ensure fences running parrallel to communication cables do not carry much power.
-See examples that follow.
+- 1. Draw a plan of the property approximately to scale showing: - All electrified wires. - The connecting leads between Energizer, fence and ground rods. - Wires crossing gateways and roads (including underground) - Communication cables/lines - A 640' wide shaded stripe centred on each side of the communication cables/lines - 2.
+Highlight any electric fence wires - Within the shaded area - That run parallel to communication cables/lines and are within 330' of them (running at right angles is OK and shouldn't cause a problem)